seanredmond/heniautos/guide/calendar-equations.md

 **Boe 8₂ κΑ (+1) = Boe 9 κΘ = ✸DOY 68 = ✸Sept.
 16, 122 BCE**

 This would seem to explain IG II³,1 917 and 918 as well.
-In those inscriptions, wehad Boe 25 = III 26 where whe would expect it to equal II 25 and Pos 11 = VI 12 where we would expect it to equal VI 11.
-The obvious hypothesis is that an itercalary day anytime before Boe 25 put the κατὰ θεὸν and κατ’ ἄρχοντα calendars out od sync by one day.
+In those inscriptions, we had Boe 25 = III 26 where whe would expect it to equal II 25 and Pos 11 = VI 12 where we would expect it to equal VI 11.
+The obvious hypothesis is that an intercalary day anytime before Boe 25 put the κατὰ θεὸν and κατ’ ἄρχοντα calendars out of sync by one day.
 This further indicates that any impossible or suspicious  calendar equation is possibly the result of an adjustment like this one.

 [Agora XV 238](https://epigraphy.packhum.org/text/231109) (= IG II² 967) is another example with a much greater adjustment: